What is all this talk about PrEP?

 PrEP is one form of HIV prevention used by people who don’t have HIV and are at risk of acquiring HIV.
-When guys have penetrative sex with other guys, passing on HIV from one guy to another can happen.
-Given this, it is important to consider methods of protection to ensure we make our best health decisions.
+When people have penetrative sex with others, passing on HIV can happen.

 Taking PrEP can be as simple as taking one oral pill a day, and it only takes about a week to provide maximum protection from HIV.
 Consult with your doctor though because waiting times for PrEP to become effective in preventing HIV may vary depending on your body.
 Current studies show that PrEP can offer you very high levels of protection from HIV, when taken as prescribed by your doctor.
-For many men who have sex with other men (including trans identified men), ensuring informed choices are made about their sexual health is important.
+For anyone who has sex, ensuring informed choices are made about their sexual health is important.

 What is Truvada®?

 Truvada® is prescription medicine.

-Truvada® is a combination therapy which includes two drugs; emtricitabine and tenofovir disoproxil fumarate.
+Truvada® is combination therapy which includes two drugs; emtricitabine and tenofovir disoproxil fumarate.

 For HIV positive guys, Truvada® is used alongside other anti-HIV treatments to treat HIV-1.
-Truvada® alone isn’t a complete treatment.
-Truvada® used as HIV therapy for HIV positive guys is available on the Pharmaceutical Benefits Scheme (PBS).
+Truvada® alone isn’t a complete treatment for people living with HIV.